7 Python interoperability

 component.
 The list of uns

-should compose of as many samples as the images in the SpatialExperiment
+should be composed of as many samples as the images in the SpatialExperiment

 object.
 Also, each sample entry in the list should have two elements, one for the image and the other for the scaling information.